 - Solid understanding of SEO principles

 - Familiarity with current trends in social media, email marketing, etc.

 - Experience with Adobe Creative Suite (InDesign and Illustrator)

 - Strong interpersonal skills and a good sense of humor

-This is a full-time, non-exempt position with a flexible schedule and an annual salary range of $45,000 – 50,000.
-Benefits include paid vacation and sick time, health insurance and 403b retirement account.
+This is a full-time, non-exempt position with an annual salary of $55,000 and paid vacation and sick time.

 If you are chosen to interview, you will have a phone interview with one or more members of the communications department.
 Following that will be in-person interviews with all of the communications team as well as representatives from the Public Education Institute, English language program, development department and organizational leadership.
 This is a two-way interaction, and we want to give you the opportunity to get to know us and determine if this is the job for you.